 FIRST AMENDED MOTION TO CONDITIONALLY CERTIFY COLLECTIVE ACTION, AND TO FACILITATE NOTICE, AND FOR LIMITED EXPEDITED DISCOVERY

-Plaintiff, Annette Sampson, by and through undersigned counsel, and pursuant to 29 U.S.C. § 216(b), hereby moves the Court to conditionally certify a collective action, to facilitate notice to potential plaintiffs, and to require expedited responses to discovery in this action under the Fair Labor Standards Act of 1938, as amended, 29 U.S.C. § 201, et. seq. (“FLSA”).
-This Motion Amends and replaces Plaintiff’s prior Motion for Collective Action, filed as Doc.
+Plaintiff, Annette Sampson, by and through undersigned counsel, and under 29 U.S.C. § 216(b), hereby moves the Court to conditionally certify a collective action, to facilitate notice to potential plaintiffs, and to require expedited responses to discovery in this action under the Fair Labor Standards Act of 1938, as amended, 29 U.S.C. § 201, et. seq. (“F.L.S.A.”).
+This Motion Amends and replaces the Plaintiff’s prior Motion for Collective Action filed as Doc.
 4.

 CERTIFICATE OF CONFERENCE